keith-E/Porky/README.md

 ## Software List
 The following list can be determined on your own by following the [OpenVINO Toolkit documentation](https://docs.openvinotoolkit.org/).
 ### Dev PC
-**Please visit the following link: [OpenVINO Windows Toolkit](https://software.intel.com/en-us/openvino-toolkit/choose-download) for installing OpenVINO on your platform.** The following bullet points reflect the requirements based on a Windows 10 environment.
+**Please visit the following link: [OpenVINO Windows Toolkit](https://software.intel.com/en-us/openvino-toolkit/choose-download) for installing OpenVINO on your platform.**

+The following bullet points reflect the requirements based on a Windows 10 environment:
 * Python 3.6.5 with Python Libraries, 64-bit
 * Microsoft Visual Studio with C++ 2019, 2017, or 2015 with MSBuild
 * CMake 3.4+